-Recommended Temple Order: Ta Phrom Kel, Baksei Chamkrong, South Gate of Angkor Thom, Bayon, Baphuon, Terrace of Elephants, Phimeanakas, Terrace of the Leper King, Preah Palilay, North Gate of Angkor Thom, Preah Khan
+Recommended Temple Order: Ta Prohm, Baksei Chamkrong, South Gate of Angkor Thom, Bayon, Baphuon, Terrace of Elephants, Phimeanakas, Terrace of the Leper King, Preah Palilay, North Gate of Angkor Thom, Preah Khan

-After a few quick stops at some minor temples, the magnificence of Bayon truly begins the day, its hundreds of faces staring forever outwards silent and strong.
-Plenty of carvings abound on the lower level as well, so be prepared to spend a lot of time in awe of Jayavarman VII's efforts.
-Angkor Thom includes plenty of other wondrous sights, most notably the Terrace of Elephants, Preah Palilay, its entry gates, and Baphuon -- if its restoration is ever completed.
-The day's finale is found in Preah Khan, a large complex of convoluted paths, many collapsing despite ongoing repairs.
-There's a rather unique two-story building towards the back, which supposedly once housed the king's sword, and plenty of trees emerging from stone.
+After a few quick stops at some minor temples, the magnificence of Bayon truly begins the day, more than 200 faces stare forever outwards silent and strong (there were originally 216, a significant number in Hindu mythology).
+Plenty of carvings abound on the lower level as well, so be prepared to spend a lot of time in awe of King Jayavarman VII’s efforts.
+Angkor Thom includes plenty of other wondrous sights, most notably the Terrace of Elephants, Preah Palilay, its entry gates, and Baphuon, whose restoration was completed in 2012.
+The day’s finale is found in Preah Khan, a large complex of convoluted paths, many collapsing despite ongoing repairs.
+There’s a rather unique two-story building towards the back, which supposedly once housed the king’s sword, and plenty of strangler fig and silk cotton trees blending with and disrupting the temple’s stone.

 Day Five (28km)

-Recommended Temple Order: Ta Phrom, Ta Keo, Spean Thmor, Thommanon, Chau Say Tevoda, Victory Gate of Angkor Thom
+Recommended Temple Order: Ta Prohm, Ta Keo, Spean Thmor, Thommanon, Chau Say Tevoda, Victory Gate of Angkor Thom

-Another renowned temple, Ta Phrom, gets virtually its own day, as the set of Tomb Raider is packed with astounding trees and equally astounded tourists.
-For better of worse, wooden walkways guarantee nothing will be missed, and while popular photos may have small crowds the jaw-dropping scenery more than makes up for it.
+Another renowned temple, Ta Prohm, gets virtually its own day, as the set of Tomb Raider is packed with astounding trees and equally astounded tourists.
+For better of worse, wooden walkways guarantee that nothing will be missed, and while popular photos may show increasingly large crowds, the jaw-dropping scenery more than makes up for it.
 Honestly the interaction of nature with stone is more impressive than the temple alone, as Ta Phrom is rightfully famed for its serpentine roots and branches.
-As daytime comes to an end, plenty of temples line the road towards the Angkor Thom's Victory Gate, including Ta Keo, Thommanon, and Chau Say Tevoda.
+As daytime comes to an end, plenty of temples line the road towards the Angkor Thom’s Victory Gate, including Ta Keo, Thommanon, and Chau Say Tevoda.

-Recommended Temple Order: Angkor Wat, Banteay Srei, Kbal Spean, Beng Mealea, Phnom Bakeng
+Recommended Temple Order: Angkor Wat, Banteay Srei, Kbal Spean, Beng Mealea, Phnom Bakheng

-This is a long day by van, as the road to Beng Mealea is apparently too rough for a tuk-tuk, and the distance far too great to cycle.
-Starting at 5am, the sunrise is cool and peaceful at Angkor Wat, with silence somewhat prevailing despite the crowd.
-Banteay Srei is next, a smaller temple that has some of Angkor's best carvings that remain in situ.
+This is a long day by van starting at 5am, when the sunrise is cool and peaceful at Angkor Wat, with silence somewhat prevailing despite the crowd.
+Banteay Srei is next, a smaller temple that has some of Angkor’s best carvings.
 Then Kbal Spean, the river of 1000 lingas, rewards a 1.5km uphill walk with some impressive images of the gods carved into the riverbed.
 After a long ride, the isolated and overgrown Beng Mealea lies in wait.
-Perhaps its trees are not as dramatic as Ta Phrom's, but the temple holds some fantastic secrets for those willing to crawl around its collapsing walls.
-Phnom Bakeng, back near central Angkor, is an overly-popular sunset location, but the herds of tourists and elephants at least create a miniature carnival as the sun goes down.
+Perhaps its trees are not as dramatic as Ta Prohm’s, but the temple holds some fantastic secrets for those willing to crawl around its collapsing walls.
+Phnom Bakheng, back near central Angkor, is an overly-popular sunset location, but the herds of tourists and elephants at least create a miniature carnival as the sun goes down.

 Recommended Temple Order: Western Baray or …

 The final day is really up to your discretion.
-Assuming temple burnout has been avoided, the whole Western Baray awaits, though the temples per kilometer ratio isn't the best.
+Assuming temple burnout has been avoided, the whole Western Baray, a vast man-made reservoir, awaits, though the temple per kilometer ratio isn’t the best.
 Otherwise the main three temples, Angkor Wat, Bayon, and Ta Phrom, are all worthy of another exploratory visit.
 A sunset at Phnom Krom, south of Siem Reap, is possible, or a journey out to the somewhat isolated Chau Srei Vibol could be equally rewarding.
-Or you can just relax at your hotel, relishing the fact that you've already seen many of the finest religious sites in the world...
+Or you can just relax at your hotel, relishing the fact that you’ve already seen many of the finest religious sites in the world…

 Some Non-Temple Suggestions For Siem Reap